mongodb-js/compass/packages/metrics/docs/stitch.md

 *Users Collection*

-1. Click on your _users_ collection, and go to _Field Rules_.
+1. Click on your _users_ collection, and choose the _Filters_ tab.
+Remove any existing default filters.
+2. Now go to the _Field Rules_ tab.
 Select _Top-Level Document_.
 Ensure that all 3 boxes - Read, Write and Valid - are completely empty.
 2. Add a new field (_+ Add_ button) called `_id`.
 Configure the Read rule as below:

     **Read**